contentstack-expert-services/migration-wordpress-xml/README.md

    ![1682406932063](image/README/1682406932063.png)

-10. You have to enter the path of the folder as it verifies if the path is correct or not e.g.:- /user/admin/wordPressMigrationData
+10. The **"wordPressMigrationData"** folder's path, which was created when the `node index.js` code was executed, must be entered because it checks to see if the path is accurate. e.g.:- /user/admin/wordPressMigrationData

     ![1682406675464](image/README/1682406675464.png)